rossprogram/rossprogram.github.io/counselors/index.md

 Each counselor needs to pass a standard background check.
 Depending on your citizenship status, you might need to obtain an appropriate US visa to earn a salary at the Ross Program.
+Note: Visas are very hard to obtain for non-US citizens who are not attending college in the USA.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, ethnic origin,